Wicksteed Park: Development

 The park continued to develop during the 1930s with the addition of a golf course, toy shop and aviary.
 A tunnel was added to the railway.
 The park attracted a record 40,000 visitors on August bank holiday Monday in 1935.
 During World War II the park remained partially open, with American troops billeted in the pavilion.
 Improvement continued in the 1950s, with the opening of a cinema, a miniature car track, a pets corner and an ice cream factory.
 In 1969 a new office and administration block was built.
 The 1970s saw the addition of a nature trail, a skateboarding rink and a ferris wheel.
-In April 1980 the park played host to the It's a Knockout television show and also added the iconic double pirate ship.
+In April 1980 the park played host to the It's a Knockout television programme and also added the iconic double pirate ship.
 Attendance had fallen during the 1970s but had recovered to an annual 750,000 visitors by 1982.
 Two roller coasters, nautic jets, a cup and saucer ride and a pedal cycle monorail were added during the 1990s.